Kyagara/er-wiki/README.md

 - Add crafting material page.
 - Improve and add more stats.
 - Improve visual of stats section.
-- Script/s and tool/s to extract data to avoid manually doing it, also for converting icons to `webp`.
+- Script/s and tool/s to extract data to avoid manually doing it.
 - Missing values for parameters like `Causes blood loss buildup (<?bleedATKpwr?>)`.\*
 - Missing a lot of item locations (map location and enemy drop).\*
 - Missing weapons scaling and upgrade information.\*